 Because it is considerably cheaper and very effective this recipe uses Isopropyl alcohol.
 While it can be found with 70% ABV (alcohol per volume), most vodka hovers around 40% ABV and the amount needed would be much greater to achieve the 60% benchmark that is recommended for alcohol-based hand sanitizer.
 Save your good vodka for a nice bloody Mary!

-Isopropyl alcohol is readily available and is usually found in 70% and 91% concentrations.
+Isopropyl alcohol is usually readily available and is found in 70% and 91% and 99% concentrations.
 While one would think that a higher percentage of alcohol would mean greater disinfecting power, the opposite is actually the case.
 As it turns out the 70% concentration is the more effective bactericidal.
 The 70% number refers to the total amount of alcohol per volume just as it does in any other type of alcohol.
 The presence of 30% water in this strength of rubbing alcohol is vital.
 It acts as a catalyst and slows evaporation.
 The slower evaporation time increases the time the sanitizing solution is in contact with the surface, giving it more time to do its job of killing germs.

 The lower 70% concentration is also less volatile with a decreased risk of exposure to fumes as well as an explosion.
 Just remember that regardless of strength, the ingestion of Isopropyl Alcohol can be fatal.

-Witch hazel (Hamamelis) is an astringent often used as facial toner.
+Witch hazel (Hamamelis) is an astringent often used as a facial toner.
 In the United States, witch hazel is regulated as an over-the-counter (OTC) drug for soothing minor skin irritations.
 You can learn more about it here.

-In this recipe, witch hazel is used for its skin-soothing properties as well as a dispersant allowing the hand sanitizer to spray evenly and/or to remain dispersed in air slightly longer.
+In this recipe, witch hazel is used for its skin-soothing properties as well as a dispersant allowing the hand sanitizer to spray evenly and/or to remain dispersed in the air slightly longer.

 Witch hazel is sold at any drug store or stores like Walmart and Target and is available in organic formulations.
 It contains 14% ABV, which was figured into this recipe.
 If you opt for alcohol-free witch hazel, know that it will put this recipe below the recommended 60% of total volume alcohol content.
 I recommend sticking to the kind with alcohol for this application.